00sapo/zotero-skimming/README.md

 # Zotero Skimming

+Say bye-bye to confused AI-generated summaries, abstract sentences, and hallucinations.
+With this add-on, you can give a first pass to a paper by directly reading its real sentences, no AI invention, only guided AI selection.

+First skim, then read.
 Zotero 9 add-on that speeds up skimming, so you can orientate faster inside a paper.

 <img src="assets/screenshot.png" alt="Screenshot of a paper annotated" width="400" />